Applied Biomedical Science Apprenticeship

 Contact hours in classes may vary per week but non-contact time should be utilised for independent study.
 The timetable will be produced at least 6 months in advance and sponsoring lab will be informed.

-Students may be required to attend on occasional Saturday mornings (no more than 2 per semester) for lab practicals.
-The University may develop a distance learning option at some point in the future.
 A number of self-directed components of work-based learning are carried out in the training laboratory alongside the development of the Institute’s registration training portfolio.
-The university has more than 15 years experience of supporting work-based study.
+The University has more than 15 years' experience of supporting work-based study.

-The research led teaching delivered at levels 5 and 6 is relevant and specific to the NHS and therefore we invite these external experts who are researchers within their field from local NHS hospitals to deliver some of the lectures within the final year specialist diagnostic modules.
+The research and practitioner-led teaching delivered at levels 5 and 6 is relevant and specific to the NHS.
+We invite these external experts who are researcher practitioners within their field from local NHS hospitals to deliver some of the lectures within the final-year specialist diagnostic modules.

 Innovative teaching methods have been introduced in many areas in line with the University’s reputation as a technology university.